 - quality of instruction

 Don’t know where to start?
 Don’t worry, we’ve done all the work for you.
-We love researching apps and nerding out on fitness tech (and we got pretty fit doing it, thank you very much).
+We love researching and reviewing fitness apps and nerding out on fitness tech (and we got pretty fit doing it, thank you very much).

 Here’s a look at our picks for the six best kettlebell workout apps: